 By Suphi Aksoy

-Trying to change the wrong founding doctrine of the Turkish Republic is seen as the greatest crime for Turkey’s nationalists and defenders of the Turkish-Islamic synthesis.
+Trying to change the wrong founding doctrine of the Turkish Republic is seen as the greatest crime for Turkish nationalists and the defenders of the Turkish-Islamic synthesis.
 Selahattin Demirtaş and Osman Kavala have been convicted for trying to reverse the wheels of this taboo system.
-The principles of the current state system are monistic, denialist, and it tries to eliminate differences.
-The new and democratic line is considered a serious crime against this status-quo state system because it defends pluralism, multilingualism, multi-religion and advocates human rights, democracy, freedoms and the right to a dignified life for all people.
+The principles of the current state system are monistic and denialist.
+It tries to eliminate differences.
+The new and democratic line is considered a serious crime against this status-quo state system because it advocates pluralism, multilingualism, multi-religion and defends human rights, democracy, freedoms and the right to a dignified life for all people.

 One was accused of being the financier of the Gezi protests, which, according to the government, aimed to overthrow the state system.
-The other was convicted without any fair trial and held responsible for the Kobane protests and the events of 6-8 October.
-Thus, after the proper conditions for the government were created, both pioneers were imprisoned.
-Their arrests were undoubtedly politically motivated and carried out as a requirement of destruction, denial, and monism.
+The other was convicted without a fair trial and was held responsible for the Kobane protests and the events of 6-8 October.
+Thus, after the government created the proper conditions for action, both pioneers were imprisoned.
+Their arrests were undoubtedly politically motivated and carried out as requirements for destruction, denial, and monism.

-The main reason for not implementing the court decision of the European Court of Human Rights (ECHR) lies in the founding philosophy of the Turkish Republic.
+The main reason for not implementing the court decision of the European Court of Human Rights (ECHR) lies in the founding doctrine of the Turkish Republic.
 In this chauvinistic thought, the strategic aim is to assimilate and destroy the different identities and historical cultural structures.
 Whoever put forward and defended Turkey’s various identities, regardless of context and intent, was found guilty and even declared a traitor.
-To this end, lynching and the harshest punishments were legitimized.
+To this end, lynching and the harshest punishments were legitimate tools

 The views expressed in this op-ed are solely those of the author and do not necessarily represent those of SyriacPress.